 I am excited about all the reading we are doing.
 The adventures and stories we read are really fun and sweet.
 My hope is that we are learning to love reading.
 We are on the right path!

 Some like minded friends and I have started a small “adventure group” where we are meeting weekly to have… adventures outside.
 This group is new, but the friendships are not.
 Our kids are of similar ages and we all have the desire to create adventures and friendships.
-If this idea sounds fun to you, check out this post for some practical advice.

 This will probably sound totally nerdy, but there are a handful of homeschool moms I follow on Instagram that are so cool.
 I want to beeee them.
 Their pictures are so pretty and their parenting/homeschool advice is spot on and inspirational.